Cynthia Chaplin, Executive Fellow

 Matt Davison is Dean, Faculty of Science, at Western University and Professor of Applied Mathematics and Statistical & Actuarial Sciences.
 He also teaches quantitative business analysis methods classes at the Ivey Business School.
 Davison holds the Canada Research Chair in Quantitative Finance and leads the nationwide Modelling Trading and Risk in the Market project for the MITACS Network of Centres of Excellence.
 Much of his research is on energy markets and finance, and lies at the intersection of Industrial Mathematics, Operational Research, and Engineering.
 He has published his work in Operations Research, Naval Research Logistics, The IEEE Transactions on Power Engineering Systems, the Journal of Hydrology, and many other journals.
 Davison has carried out energy-related projects for Ontario Power Generation and Environment Canada, and has received research grants from the Natural Science and Engineering Research Council of Canada, The Ontario Centres of Excellence, and MITACS Inc.

-Richard Dicerni was Chair of the Ontario Energy Board Modernization Review Panel in 2018.
+Richard Dicerni is Chair of the OEB (Ontario Energy Board) Board of Directors.
+He was Chair of the OEB Modernization Review Panel in 2018.
 He was Deputy Minister of Alberta Executive Council and Head of the Alberta Public Service from 2014 to 2016, and Deputy Minister of Industry Canada from 2006 to 2012.
 Born and raised in Montreal, Dicerni graduated from the College Sainte Marie in 1969 with a Bachelor of Arts; he pursued graduate studies at the Kennedy School of Government at Harvard where he earned a Master of Public Administration in 1981.
 He began a career with the federal government in 1969 and has held a number of executive positions in the federal public service including Senior Assistant Deputy Minister, Health and Welfare, and Deputy Secretary to the Cabinet.
 In 1992, he joined the Ontario Government as Deputy Minister of Environment and Energy; in 1995, he assumed the position of Deputy Minister, Education, Post-Secondary Education and Training.
 In 1996, Dicerni was appointed President and CEO of the newly established Canadian Newspaper Association.
 Dicerni left this position in 1998 to become Senior Vice President at Ontario Power Generation (OPG).
 He stayed at OPG for the next seven years and led the company between 2003 and 2005.
 He has served on the boards of Trent University, the Credit Valley Hospital, the Atomic Energy of Canada Ltd (AECL), and the Public Policy Forum.

 Radoslav Dimitrov, Research Fellow